graphql-plus/graphql-plus.github.io/graphql-plus/Definition.md

 Defaults must match the Modifiers/Collections Type of the item the Default is on.

-An Enum Value reference may drop the Enum portion if the Value is unique.
+An Enum Value may drop the Enum portion if the Member is unique.
 Enum Value includes (`Boolean.`)`false`, (`Boolean.`)`true`, (`Null.`)`null` and (`Unit.`)`_`.

 `Boolean`, `Null`, `Unit` and `Void` are all Enum types.